Articles by topic

 Screenshot of creating contact groups from the contact list

-If you want to create a contact group based on criteria other than the available filters, you can also do this through an import.
-To do this, prepare an Excel file containing all the contacts that should be added to the contact group.
-It's important that each contact has an identifier specified.
+Alternatively, you can assign a contact group directly when importing contacts.
+In the advanced options of the import process, you can either create a new group or select an existing group.
+If you want to create a contact group based on criteria other than the available filters, you can also do this via an import.
+To do so, prepare an Excel file containing all contacts to be added to the group.
+It is important that each contact has a unique identifier.

 Screenshot of creating a contact group

-To add a contact group retroactively with an import, follow these steps:
+To add contacts to a contact group via an import after the group has been created, follow these steps:

-1. Prepare an Excel file containing all the contacts that should be added to the contact group, ensuring that each contact has an identifier.
+1. Prepare an Excel file containing all contacts to be added to the contact group and ensure that the correct identifier is included for each contact.

-3. Upload the prepared file and activate the option "Update existing contacts only".
+3. Upload the prepared file and activate the option “Update existing contacts”.

-5. Match the identifier from the Excel sheet to the corresponding table columns and skip everything else.
+5. Map the identifiers from the Excel file to the corresponding columns and leave all other fields unassigned.

 Screenshot of entering the contact group during an import

-After completing the import, all contacts will be added to the contact group.
-To remove a contact from a contact group, simply open the contact and edit it to change the contact group assignment.
+After the import is complete, all contacts will be automatically added to the contact group.
+To remove a contact from a group, open the contact and adjust the contact group assignment.
+You can also add individual contacts manually to a contact group in the same way.

 Frequently asked questions